GyroSuperintelligence/CGM/Docs/Foundations/CGM_DNA.md

     1. Ungar gyrogroups **already** model special relativity; CGM only adds a single axiom (“Source is common & chiral”) plus the recursive thresholds.
     2. Biological chirality constants match CGM angles to better than 1 %.
-    3. Control engineers write PID loops on Lie groups; replace “group” by “gyro-group” and you inherit *built-in memory of order* ,  the missing piece for living/self-organising matter.
+    3. Control engineers write PID loops on Lie groups; replace “group” by “gyro-group” and we inherit *built-in memory of order* ,  the missing piece for living/self-organising matter.

     ---